Exact thresholds for Ising-Gibbs samplers on general graphs: Introduction

 It follows that the mixing time of the Gibbs sampler in continuous time satisfies

 while the spectral gap satisfies

-\end{maintheorem} We will write $\Vol(R,\mathfrak{X})$ for the statement that $|B(v,R)| \leq \mathfrak{X}$ for all $v \in V$, write $\SM(R)$ for the statement that~(\ref{eq:SM}) holds for all $v \in V$ and write $\LM(R,T)$ for the statement that the continuous time mixing time of the Gibbs sampler on $B(v,R-1)$ is bounded above by $T$ for any fixed boundary condition $\eta$ .
+\end{maintheorem} We will write $\Vol(R,\mathfrak{X})$ for the statement that $|B(v,R)| \leq\mathfrak{X}$ for all $v \in V$, write $\SM(R)$ for the statement that (\ref{eqSM}) holds for all $v \in V$ and write $\LM(R,T)$ for the statement that the continuous time mixing time of the Gibbs sampler on $B(v,R-1)$ is bounded above by $T$ for any fixed boundary condition $\eta$.
 Using this notation the theorem states that:

-In the conclusion section of the paper we state a much more general version of Theorem~\ref{t:general} which applies to general monotone Gibbs distributions and allows the sets $B(v,R)$ to be arbitrary sets containing $v$ (where $S(v,R)$ is replaced by the inner vertex boundary of the $B(v,R)$).
+In the conclusion section of the paper we state a much more general version of Theorem~\ref{tgeneral} which applies to general monotone Gibbs distributions and allows us to replace the balls $B(v,R)$ with be arbitrary sets containing $v$ [where $S(v,R)$ is replaced by the inner vertex boundary of the set].
 We note that the implication proven here for monotone systems showing

-is stronger than that established in previous work~\cite{StrookZegarlinski:92,MartinelliOliveri:94a,Cesi:01,DSVW:04} where it is shown that Strong Spatial Mixing implies Temporal Mixing for graphs with sub-exponential growth (Strong Spatial Mixing says that the quantity $a_u$ decays exponentially in the distance between $u$ and $v$).
-In particular, Theorem~\ref{t:general} applies also to graphs with exponential growth and for a very general choice of blocks $B(v,R)$.
-Both Theorems~\ref{t:main} and~\ref{t:ER} deal with expanding graphs where Theorem~\ref{t:general} is needed.
+is stronger than that established in previous work \cite {StrookZegarlinski92,MartinelliOliveri94a,Cesi01,DSVW04} where it is shown that strong spatial mixing implies temporal mixing for graphs with sub-exponential growth (strong spatial mixing says that the quantity $a_u$ decays exponentially in the distance between $u$ and $v$).
+In particular, Theorem~\ref{tgeneral} applies also to graphs with exponential growth and for a very general choice of blocks.
+Both Theorems~\ref{tmain} and~\ref{tER} deal with expanding graphs where Theorem~\ref{tgeneral} is needed.

-A different way to look at our result is as a strengthening of the Dobrushin-Shlosman condition~\cite{DobrushinShlosman:85}.
-Stated in its strongest form in \cite{Weitz:05} Theorem 2.5, it says that rapid mixing occurs if the effect on the spin at a vertex $v$ of disagreements on the boundary of blocks containing $v$ is small - averaged over all blocks containing $v$ - then the model has uniqueness and the block dynamics mixes rapidly.
-Theorem~\ref{t:veryGeneral} requires only that for each vertex there exists a block such that the boundary effect is small.
+A different way to look at our result is as a strengthening of the Dobrushin--Shlosman condition \cite{DobrushinShlosman85}.
+Stated in its strongest form in \cite{Weitz05}, Theorem 2.5, it says that rapid mixing occurs if the effect on the spin at a vertex $v$ of disagreements on the boundary of blocks containing $v$ is small---averaged over all blocks containing $v$---then the model has uniqueness and the block dynamics mixes rapidly.
+Theorem~\ref{tveryGeneral} requires only that for each vertex there exists a block such that the boundary effect is small.
 This is critical in expanders and random graphs where the boundary of a block is proportional to its volume.

+Finally we note that applied to the $d$-dimensional lattice Theorem~\ref{tgeneral} gives a new proof of exponential ergodicity for the Glauber dynamics on the infinite lattice $\mathbb{Z}^d$ whenever $\beta<\beta_c$ as well as a mixing time of $O(\log n)$ on the $d$-dimensional torus of side-length $n$.
+The spatial mixing condition follows from a result Higuchi \cite{Higuchi93}.
+This was previously shown in Theorem 3.1 of~\cite{MartinelliOliveri94a}.

-\subsection{Proofs Sketch}
+\subsection{Proofs sketch}